A simple guide for beginners to learn how to use a Speed Square or carpenter’s square in woodworking. Learn about all the features and uses!

 One of the most important parts of building professional quality furniture is to make sure all your pieces are cut perfectly square.
 Hence, it is important to ensure that the saw blades are “square” – which means they are perfectly 90-degrees to the plane on which you place your boards.

 For example, to adjust a circular saw – rest one side of the Speed Square against the side of the blade.
 Rest the against the bottom of the saw.
-Both the sides should line up with no gap.
+Both sides should line up with no gap.
 If there is a gap, adjust the blade till it disappears.

 4. Measuring Angles with a Speed Square